apache/flink/docs/dev/table/common.md

 Translate and Execute a Query
 -----------------------------

-Table API and SQL queries are translated into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) or [DataSet]({{ site.baseurl }}/dev/batch) programs depending on whether their input is a streaming or batch input.
+Table API and SQL queries are translated into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) programs no matter whether their input is a streaming or batch input.
 A query is internally represented as a logical query plan and is translated in two phases:

 1. optimization of the logical plan,
-2. translation into a DataStream or DataSet program.
+2. translation into a DataStream program.

 A Table API or SQL query is translated when:

-* a `Table` is emitted to a `TableSink`, i.e., when `Table.insertInto()` is called.
+* a `Table` is emitted to a `TableSink`, i.e., when `Table.writeToSink()` or `Table.insertInto()` is called.
 * a SQL update query is specified, i.e., when `TableEnvironment.sqlUpdate()` is called.
-* a `Table` is converted into a `DataStream` or `DataSet` (see [Integration with DataStream and DataSet API](#integration-with-dataStream-and-dataSet-api)).
+* a `Table` is converted into a `DataStream`(see [Integration with DataStream API](#integration-with-datastream-api)).

-Once translated, a Table API or SQL query is handled like a regular DataStream or DataSet program and is executed when `StreamExecutionEnvironment.execute()` or `ExecutionEnvironment.execute()` is called.
+Once translated, a Table API or SQL query is handled like a regular DataStream program and is executed when `StreamExecutionEnvironment.execute()` is called.

 {% top %}

-Integration with DataStream and DataSet API
+Integration with DataStream API
 -------------------------------------------

-Table API and SQL queries can be easily integrated with and embedded into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet]({{ site.baseurl }}/dev/batch) programs.
-For instance, it is possible to query an external table (for example from a RDBMS), do some pre-processing, such as filtering, projecting, aggregating, or joining with meta data, and then further process the data with either the DataStream or DataSet API (and any of the libraries built on top of these APIs, such as CEP or Gelly).
-Inversely, a Table API or SQL query can also be applied on the result of a DataStream or DataSet program.
+Table API and SQL queries can be easily integrated with and embedded into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) programs.
+For instance, it is possible to query an external table (for example from a RDBMS), do some pre-processing, such as filtering, projecting, aggregating, or joining with meta data, and then further process the data with either the DataStream API (and any of the libraries built on top of these APIs, such as CEP or Gelly).
+Inversely, a Table API or SQL query can also be applied on the result of a DataStream program.

-This interaction can be achieved by converting a `DataStream` or `DataSet` into a `Table` and vice versa.
+This interaction can be achieved by converting a `DataStream` into a `Table` and vice versa.
 In this section, we describe how these conversions are done.

 ### Implicit Conversion for Scala

-The Scala Table API features implicit conversions for the `DataSet`, `DataStream`, and `Table` classes.
+The Scala Table API features implicit conversions for the `DataStream`, and `Table` classes.
 These conversions are enabled by importing the package `org.apache.flink.table.api.scala._` in addition to `org.apache.flink.api.scala._` for the Scala DataStream API.

-### Register a DataStream or DataSet as Table
+### Register a DataStream as Table

-A `DataStream` or `DataSet` can be registered in a `TableEnvironment` as a Table.
-The schema of the resulting table depends on the data type of the registered `DataStream` or `DataSet`.
+A `DataStream` can be registered in a `TableEnvironment` as a Table.
+The schema of the resulting table depends on the data type of the registered `DataStream`.
 Please check the section about [mapping of data types to table schema](#mapping-of-data-types-to-table-schema) for details.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 // get StreamTableEnvironment
-// registration of a DataSet in a BatchTableEnvironment is equivalent StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
+// registration of a DataStream in a BatchTableEnvironment is equivalent StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 DataStream<Tuple2<Long, String>> stream = ...